Learn what an ECG can tell you, how the technology works, and which smartwatches offer the feature.

-ECG was thrust into the wearable spotlight via the Apple Watch Series 4 way back in 2018, but it can now be found on smartwatches from Samsung, Google, Fitbit, and even Huawei and Garmin.
+ECG was thrust into the wearable spotlight via the Apple Watch Series 4 in 2018, but it can now be found on smartwatches from Samsung, Google, Fitbit, Huawei, and Garmin.

-What is ECG and why is it a useful feature to have on a smartwatch?
-We get into all of the key details below.
+What is ECG, and why is it a useful feature for a smartwatch?
+We discuss all of the key details below.

 Most wearables have optical heart rate monitors, which use flashing LEDs to penetrate the skin and detect blood flow.
 When light is reflected off the flow of blood, it’s captured by the sensors.